Welcome to the ATTC online taxidermy school brochure

 2. You send in an additional deposit equal to the original deposit amount.

 Both deposit amounts are then credited towards the tuition of the rescheduled class.
-In the past, we have had students who just kept cancelling, then reapplying the same original deposit to the next class.
+In the past, we have had students who just kept canceling, then reapplying the same original deposit to the next class.
 We have implemented the "additional deposit" policy to prevent this.
 It is required each time a student switches classes.
 It is in your best interest to let us know as soon as possible if you have to cancel.
 This will allow us more time to fill the class, which will satisfy requirement #1 above.
 In order to reduce class vacancies, there are no exceptions to the above rules.

 Bottom line, please be sure of your plans to attend our taxidermy school before you send in your deposit!